Failure To Pay Overtime

 Usually when employees go above and beyond the call of duty at work, they do so with the understanding that they will receive additional compensation.
 Unfortunately, some employers force their employees to work extra hours and refuse to pay them overtime.
 That extra time is more time the employees had to spend away from their loved ones, and that extra pay could really help the employee to improve their family’s quality of life.
 Thankfully, there are laws in place to protect workers from this kind of treatment.
 Attorney McBride and his team of employment lawyers have a lot of experience helping people just like you successfully pursue employment compensation claims.

 Growing up, employment law attorney William McBride and his family faced significant financial hardships, so he knows how important extra money can be to a family struggling to make ends meet.
-He founded McBride, Scicchitano & Leacox, P.A., so that struggling families could have somewhere to turn to when their rights were being trampled on.
+He founded William McBride Law Group, so that struggling families could have somewhere to turn to when their rights were being trampled on.
 Attorney McBride fights tooth and nail for the rights of his clients, and he does not let up until justice is served.

 When Can an Employer Avoid Paying Overtime?